staff0rd/documentation/server/cluster-with-manager-nodes.md

 <!-- TODO: Should this be more practical? -->

-## Example 1 - A Three-Machine Cluster
+## Example 1 - a three-machine cluster

 This example shows the configuration for a three node cluster, running in the typical setup of one manager node and one database node per physical machine, with cluster discovery via DNS.
 Each machine has one network interface, therefore uses different ports for the internal and external traffic.
 All nodes, in this case, are running Windows, so the manager nodes run as Windows services.